Quick Summary

 Error Correction

-According to accountancy EY, employers make an average of 15 corrections per pay period, and just a single type of error, missing or incorrect time inputs, costs companies $78,700 per 1,000 employees per year.
-But if faced with more errors, the 0.5 to 1.5 hours for corrections and adjustments specified above can quickly spiral to exorbitant numbers.
-For example, another 2025 survey found that nearly half 41% of payroll teams routinely spent 4-10 extra hours every payroll cycle correcting errors.
+Employers make an average of 15 corrections per pay period.
+A single type of error, missing or incorrect time inputs, costs companies $78,700 per 1,000 employees each year.
+If there are more errors, time spent on fixes will skyrocket.
+For example, nearly half, 41%, of payroll teams routinely spend 4-10 extra hours every payroll cycle correcting errors.

 Staying Current and Compliant

 One of the biggest hidden costs is staying current on payroll tax laws and regulations.
-Federal, state, and local requirements change frequently, and employers must monitor updates to tax rates, wage bases, filing requirements, and labor rules.
-Researching changes, interpreting guidance, and adjusting internal processes takes time, especially for teams without dedicated payroll expertise.
+Employers need to keep an eye on changes from federal, state, and local levels.
+Tax rates, wage bases, filing rules, and labor laws can all change often.
+Researching changes, interpreting guidance, and adjusting processes takes time.
+This is especially true for teams without payroll expertise.

 Managing Deadlines and Filings